Chapter 7 Analysis covariates

 plot(st_geometry(water$osm_polygons), main="osm_polygons")

-In this instance, the lines and the polygons are incomplete, out best bet is the points file!
+In this instance, the lines is empty, out best bet are the points or the polygons options!

 For more examples of using the osmdata package see: the projects github page